mewoocat/NixOS/hosts/maple/README.md

 For now, I think disabling TOTP, exporting the database, then reenabling TOTP is the play.
 ...
-I think the data/ backup may need to copied over to get the appdata for totp? (need to test this)
+I think the data/ backup may need to copied over to get the appdata for totp? (need to test this) ...
+^ This is the fix!
+Can login just fine with existing TOTP setup Need to check if the secret and salt config values also needed to be copied over from backup.
+Almost positive that the secret and salt need to be copied over.
+Should do this

 Import database.sql with username "nextcloud" into database called "nextcloud"
 ```sh